 - Marriage certificate, birth certficates and school certificates of your children

 - Fellowship Letter/Award or other proof of how you will finance your stay (if you will not be employed)

 - Medicine that you need to take regularly (enough for the time until you can see a doctor in Germany)

 - Spare pair of glasses (glasses are very expensive in Germany and are not covered by health insurance)

 3. Registration at the Welcome Center

-We will be happy to help you prepraing your stay in Stuttgart. we therefor kindly request you to fill in and send us the following online form.
+We will be happy to help you with the preparations for your stay in Stuttgart.
+We therefore kindly request you to fill in and send us the following online form.
 This allows us to offer you personalized services according to your needs.